-The Board recognises the need to ensure the Board and Senior Management are always well resourced, with the suitable people in terms of skills and experience to deliver the Group's strategy.
+The Board recognises the need to ensure the Board and senior management are always well resourced, with the suitable people in terms of skills and experience to deliver the Group's strategy.

 There is a formal and transparent procedure for the appointment of new directors to the Board, the primary responsibility of which has been delegated to the Nomination and Governance Committee.
-The Nomination and Governance Committee is composed of the Chairman and three independent non-executive directors.
+The Nomination and Governance Committee is composed of the Chairman and four independent non-executive directors.
 This composition ensures that any decisions made are impartial and are in the best interest of the Company.

-The Nomination and Governance Committee's assessment of the candidates includes, but not limited to, consideration of the relevant knowledge and diversity of backgrounds, gender, skills, experience and perspectives that would complement the existing Board.
+The Nomination and Governance Committee's assessment of the candidates includes, but not limited to, the independence under the Listing Rules, consideration of the relevant knowledge and diversity of backgrounds, gender, skills, experience and perspectives that would complement the existing Board.

-The Nomination and Governance Committee also ensures that candidates satisfy the requisite skills and core competencies to be deemed fit and proper, and to be appointed as director.
+The Nomination and Governance Committee also ensures that candidates satisfy the requisite skills, experience and core competencies, commensurate with the position as directors of a listed company.
 The nomination process involves the following six stages: